Blackheads, enlarged pores, oily skin

 For blackheads, enlarged pores and oily skin

-1. Cleanse your face with Triple Action Cleanser + cold water.
-This concentrated cleanser does not foam and only a small amount is needed.
+1. Cleanse face with Triple Action Cleanser + cold water.
+This concentrated cleanser doesn't foam and only a small amount is needed.
 It gently exfoliates and adds probiotics.
 Note that this is a gentle cleanser that respects your skin's pH and microbiome.

 2. Apply Multilayer Serum to the affected area to control oxidized sebum.

-3. Apply the Regulating Moisturizing Cream all over your face to hydrate and prevent future blemishes.
+3. Apply Regulating Moisturizer to the entire face to hydrate and prevent future blemishes.
 This cream works in synergy with the Multilayer Serum to target sebum.

 1. Cleanse face with Triple Action Cleanser + cold water.

-2. Apply the Multilayer Serum to the affected area .
+2. Apply Multilayer Serum to the affected area.

-3. Apply the Regulating Moisturizing Cream to the entire face.
+3. Apply Regulating Moisturizer to the entire face.

 Nutrition

-Thanks to the new science of Nutrition, healthy eating now has a new purpose.
-Given the critical importance of our gut microbiome in overall health and skin health, we should be choosing foods to nourish our gut microbiome.
+Thanks to the new science of Nutrition, a healthy diet now has a new purpose.
+Given the paramount importance of our gut microbiome in overall health and skin health, we should choose foods to nourish our gut microbiome.

-- High fiber fruits and vegetables such as oats, broccoli, bananas, apples, cabbages, etc.
+- Fiber-rich fruits and vegetables such as oats, broccoli, bananas, apples, cabbage, etc.

 - Sugars (including simple carbohydrates) produce more insulin.
 An increase in insulin leads to an increase in androgens.
-An increase in androgens leads to an increase in sebum and potentially acne or pimples.
+An increase in androgens leads to an increase in sebum and potentially acne or breakouts.

 Lifestyle

 Stress management is another key component of health and healthy skin.
-Incorporate breathing exercises into your life, even if it's just a few minutes a day.
-Yoga is a great way to combine physical and breathing exercises.
+Incorporate breathing exercises into your life, even if it's only a few minutes a day.
+Yoga is an excellent way to combine physical and breathing exercises.

 Improve your sleep and take time to relax.
-Stress is an aggravating factor for acne, and many people suffer from stress without recognizing the symptoms.
-In case of prolonged periods of stress, we recommend taking our Acne & Stress food supplement , rich in antioxidants and magnesium.
+Stress is an aggravating factor for acne, and many people suffer from stress without recognizing its symptoms.
+In cases of prolonged stress, we recommend taking our Acne & Stress food supplement, rich in antioxidants and magnesium.

 ×